SK-CSdev/Digital-History-Notebook/README.md

 A link to your public Digital-History-Notebook repository.
 A screenshot of your repository's commit history on GitHub.
 To find this, navigate to your repository, click the "commits" link near the top right, and take a screenshot of the page.
 Be sure to answer the questions above as well.

+Timeline: The Rise of the Internet
+* 1960s - ARPANET was the US Department of Defense version of the internet that the military used to communicate
+* 1970s - TCP/IP protocols were developed so networks could communicate clearly
+* 1980s - The internet went beyond military use.
+Businesses were starting to use networks like NSFNET
+* 1990 - Tim Berners-Lee invented the World Wide Web making the internet more accessible to the public
+* 1993 - Web Browsers started popping up and made it easy for anyone to just get online and find what they needed to find
+* Late 90s - Businesses rushing to get online in order to grow profits and have people buy from anywhere anytime
+* 2000s to now - Multiple different social media platforms, widespread internet use worldwide, and the internet being used everywhere everyday

+Final Thoughts:
+I kind of struggled to get through this.
+Reading this throught the markdown on the Github page is hard, but not impossible.
+At least I got through this.